 Starting Agility Prime Initiative

 The Air Force’s Program Executive Office for Air Force Mobility is located at Wright Patterson Air Force Base in Dayton, Ohio.
-It released an Innovative Capabilities Opening (ICO) for UAM vehicles on February 25, 2020.
+It released an Innovative Capabilities Opening (ICO) for AAM vehicles on February 25, 2020.

 The goal of the Agility Prime initiative is to test the hypothesis that eVTOL vehicles could revolutionize mobility by: